JoshBroomberg/ClickySpell/readme.txt

 		"high score" - this is your high score in the current mode "words made" - this is a count of the number of words made in your current game "letters in the bag" - this is the number of letters remaining 'in the bag'.
 That is letters not shown no the board that will be placed on the board when you use up letters.
+		"current sequence" - shows the word you have created via tile selection.
+The color of this field pre-emptively indicates the validity of a word.
+It is red if your selection makes for an invalid word and green if you have made a valid word.
 		<optionally> "time remaing" - if you are in timed mode this shows the seconds left.

 		Option buttons:
-		"Check word" - checks if current selection is valid word.
+		"submit word" - checks if current selection is valid word.
 		"shuffle letters" - moves the letters on the board into new random positions "reset selection" - clears the current selection.
 		"exit and end game" - ends the game and records your score.